PolusAI/jupyterlab-extensions/jupyterlab_wipp_plugin_creator/README.md

 export PLUGIN_TEMP_LOCATION= must enter here your choice of temprorary folder
 ```

-The last steps are required environment variables from the terminal if not using from CI.
-Choose a local temporary directory where you want your manifest and code of your plugin to be staged.

 - `WIPP_UI_URL` is the WIPP frontend base URL which will be used to open collection pages.
 - `WIPP_API_INTERNAL_URL` is the internal URL of WIPP API (usually internal URL on Kubernetes cluster)
 - `WIPP_NOTEBOOKS_PATH` is the local path to WIPP's `temp/notebooks` folder